DPI-WE/daily-stand-ups-and-agile-ceremonies/content.md

 - To assign new tasks to team members.
   - Not correct.
 Task assignment is usually done during planning sessions.
 {: .choose_best #standup_purpose title="Purpose of Daily Stand-ups" points="1" answer="2"}

+- It's a good idea to prepare for daily stand ups by writing down your three key points.
+- True
+  - Correct!
+What did you work on yesterday?
+What are you working on today?
+Is anything blocking you?
+- False
+  - Not correct.
+Can you think of what would be good to prepare?
+{: .choose_best #standup_prep title="Prepare for Daily Stand-ups" points="1" answer="1"}

 - What should you share during a retrospective?
 - What you had for lunch.